angeloskounavis/data-structures-and-algorithms/python/docs/linked_list/README.md

 ## Approach & Efficiency
  What approach did you take?
 Why?
 What is the Big O space/time for this approach?
 - I will give a section named sources where I got all the information for to complete this challenge.
-I also talked with Ricardo.
+Contributors: Ricardo

 ## Sources
 - https://www.geeksforgeeks.org/insertion-in-linked-list/?ref=lbp